AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 accumulates across firms for one vintage.
 The two access patterns want opposite layouts and `MACH()` wins.
 This also retracts an estimate made earlier in this file's history, that transposition was worth about 1.5x: it is worth -24%.

+*Keeping both layouts at once.* If one order suits `MACH()` and the other suits the per-firm sweeps, hold `g_c` twice: as it is, and again with the vintages adjacent, the second built inside the copy loop `MACH()` already runs over every element.
+Measured, and it is 10.3% slower on one run and worse again on throughput, 67.6 runs a minute against 80.1 at sixteen concurrent, with a run growing from 161 MB to 180 MB. `out/dsk_dual_layout_experiment.txt` has the whole run; the output was identical on all five seeds, so the copy was being kept in step correctly.
+It simply does not pay, and the reason is arithmetic rather than implementation: transposing 80,000 elements a period costs the same scattered memory traffic that the per-firm sweep costs, and each array is swept exactly once a period, so the copy costs what the copy saves.

+That closes the layout question.
+The order the model already uses is the right one for it, and the only thing worth doing to it was making each array contiguous, which is done.

 Two build-level ideas were tried and gave nothing.
 Profile-guided optimisation, trained on a full run at a different seed, measured 4.04 s against 3.88 s -